VET Information

 Units awarded to ASBAs on the Senior Secondary Certificate

-Recognition of External VET on the ACT Senior Secondary Certificate, including ASbAs, from January 2024
+Recognition of External VET on the ACT Senior Secondary Certificate, including ASBAs, from January 2024

 The ACT Board of Senior Secondary Studies (BSSS) recognises the value of vocational learning and its contribution to quality education and enhanced transitions to work and further learning.

 ACT school students may choose to complete a BSSS developed course integrating a VET Training Package or a nationally accredited VET program that is not integrated into a BSSS developed course.
-This may be a full qualification or Statement of Attainment with a Registered Training Organisation (RTO) as part of an ASbA or other approved training program.
+This may be a full qualification or Statement of Attainment with a Registered Training Organisation (RTO) as part of an ASBA or other approved training program.

 From 2024, students new to the ACT Senior Secondary Certificate (ACT SSC) can apply for recognition of nationally accredited VET competencies that are not integrated into a BSSS developed course.
 The competencies may be recognised on the ACT SSC as External VET Credit (E) Units.